prof-fiddlesticks/GeoFS-Alarm/README.md

 Updates: Seperating callouts between Airbus & Boeing models

 Unlike other people's alarm system addons for GeoFS, this one requires no installation of TamperMonkey.

+NOTE: WE ARE HIRING 2 PEOPLE TO WORK ON VERSION 0.0.8